NREL/EVI-OnDemand/README.md

 Plugs per 1000 vehs: 17.51
 ```

 Additional simulations can be performed by creating additional input .yaml files with varying input parameters.
-Any questions pertaining to the model should be directed to Matthew Moniot at matthew.moniot@nrel.gov
+Any questions pertaining to the model should be directed to Brennan Borlaug at brennan.borlaug@nrel.gov